bahrus/d-fine/README.md

 Shadow DOM can be circumvented by adding attribute "noshadow."

 d-fine is part of the [p-et-alia](https://github.com/bahrus/p-et-alia) framework.
-One of the goals of that framework is to allow the developer to choose verbose, readable syntax, such as we we've seen above, or more compact markup for more advanced teams / repeated use.
+One of the goals of that framework is to allow the d-veloper to choose verbose, readable syntax, such as we we've seen above, or more compact markup for more advanced teams / repeated use.
-Default values can also be specified:
+D-fault values can also be specified:

 ```html
 <div>